SergeJohanns/KeyboardEvaluator/README.md

 This script was initially developed to evaluate the claim that the DVORAK layout permitted the user to type far more words on one row than the QWERTY layout.

 ## Results
-While testing with a list of 370099 it was discovered that 6090 of those words could be typed on one row with the DVORAK layout, compared to a mere 1698 with QWERTY and 2308 with AZERTY.
+While testing with a list of 370099 words it was discovered that 6090 of those words could be typed on one row with the DVORAK layout, compared to a mere 1698 with QWERTY and 2308 with AZERTY.
 Furthermore, of those DVORAK allowed the user to type 5975 words on the home row, meaning only 115 of the words on one row weren't on the home row.
 For QWERTY the number dropped drastically to 387 words while AZERTY only placed 100 words on the home row.

 I also looked at the 3000 most common words in the English language.
 175 of these could be typed on one row with DVORAK, 91 with QWERTY and 94 with AZERTY.
 For the home row, this dropped to 172 with DVORAK (just 3 fewer), 18 words with QWERTY and only 1 word with AZERTY.